 In an article published in Australian Geographic in June 2014, Michael Symons reported that we eat an average of 62kg of potatoes a year, but mainly as chips.
 During 2011, he says, children aged between 14 and 17 together ate 44.1 million serves of hot chips.
 However, industry estimates put Australians’ consumption of fresh potatoes at 23.9kg per capita in 2008-2009, 21.2kg in 2009-2010, and 20.6kg in 2010-2011.
 With 53 per cent of potato sales attributed to processed potatoes and 47 per cent to fresh, that comes to around 44kg per head.

 The ABS reported in 2008 that Australia ranked well down the list of potato growing countries in about 35th place, with less populous nations such as Denmark, Rwanda, Belgium, Malawi and Kazakhstan, growing more.
-The world’s largest producer of potatoes is China (73.0 mill. tonnes in 2005); Russia (36.4 mill. tonnes), India (25.0 mill. tonnes), the Ukraine (19.5 mill. tonnes), and the United States of America (19.1 mill. tonnes) are the next biggest producers.
+The world’s largest producer of potatoes is China (73.0 million tonnes in 2005).
+Russia (36.4 million tonnes), India (25.0 million tonnes), Ukraine (19.5 million tonnes), and the United States of America (19.1 million tonnes) are the next biggest producers.